 22 years post-Bronfman (GASP), with two children of my own, I still don’t know what I want to be when I grow up.
 I still spend too much time running away instead of running toward, I still cannot envision my next steps.
 But I do have a clearer sense of what’s meaningful.
 At my very first book launch I looked out to see four alums (five, including my brother); a few weeks later, four others showed up at an event on a cold night in Boston; another in Toronto; three wrote reviews; many more inspired and encouraged me, passing on practical career advice.
 Bronfman helped me become a writer by, decades later, offering me peers and mentors, supporters and readers, a community of people who’ve known me over time, who accept me even though they witnessed me through some wildly embarrassing adolescent moments, who endow me with a sense of belonging even if I sometimes don’t feel it.
 Why Be Jewish?
 Bronfman asks in his last book.
 I suppose that’s why.

 Judy Batalion is the author of White Walls: A Memoir About Motherhood, Daughterhood, and the Mess in Between.
 She is currently touring through Jewish Book Council as a 2016 – 2017 JBC Network author.

 Judy Batalion is the author of White Walls: A Memoir About Motherhood, Daughterhood and The Mess in Between.
-She has written for The New York Times, Vogue, The Washington Post, and many other publications.
-Prior to her writing career, she was an academic, and is fluent in both Yiddish and Hebrew.
-Born and raised in Montréal, she now lives in New York with her husband and children.
+Her essays have appeared in The New York Times, The Washington Post, The Forward, Vogue, and many other publications.
+Judy has a BA in the History of Science from Harvard, and a PhD in the History of Art from the Courtauld Institute, University of London, and has worked as a museum curator and university lecturer.
+Born in Montreal, where she grew up speaking English, French, Hebrew, and Yiddish, she now lives in New York with her husband and three children.